PyO3/pyo3/guide/src/exception.md

 ## Handling Rust errors

-The vast majority of operations in this library will return [`PyResult<T>`](https://docs.rs/pyo3/latest/pyo3/prelude/type.PyResult.html).
-This is an alias for the type `Result<T, PyErr>`.
+The vast majority of operations in this library will return [`PyResult<T>`](https://docs.rs/pyo3/latest/pyo3/prelude/type.PyResult.html), which is an alias for the type `Result<T, PyErr>`.

-A [`PyErr`](https://docs.rs/pyo3/latest/pyo3/struct.PyErr.html) represents a Python exception.
+A [`PyErr`] represents a Python exception.
 Errors within the PyO3 library are also exposed as Python exceptions.

 The PyO3 library handles Python exceptions in two stages.
-During the first stage, a `PyErr` instance is created.
+During the first stage, a [`PyErr`] instance is created.
 At this stage, holding Python's GIL is not required.
 During the second stage, an actual Python exception instance is created and set active in the Python interpreter.